Free City of Danzig: Periods of independence and autonomy

-Its tripoint is the city of Marienburg, now Malbork.
-The Nogat River formed the boundary between German East Prussia and the Free City of Danzig (Gdańsk).

 Polish rights declared by the Treaty of Versailles

 The Free City was to be represented abroad by Poland and be in a customs union.
 The German railway line that connected the Free City with newly created Poland was to be administered by Poland, as were all rail lines in the territory of the Free City.
-On November 9, 1920, a convention was signed between the Polish government and the Danzig authorities, providing for a Polish diplomatic representative in Danzig.
+On 9 November 1920, a convention was signed between the Polish government and the Danzig authorities, providing for a Polish diplomatic representative in Danzig.
 In Article 6, the Polish government undertook not to conclude any international agreements regarding Danzig without first consulting the government of the Free City.

 A separate Polish post office was established in addition to the existing municipal one.